Scalingo/go-scalingo/README.md

     * [optional] Implement `Who` function for `EventMyEventType`.
 E.g. if the event type can be created by an addon.

-Once the Event hass been added run the following command to update boilerplate code
+Once the Event has been added run the following command to update boilerplate code

 ```
 go generate